 Important Points about Income Tax Refund

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions (FAQs)

 Q- When am I eligible to get an income tax refund?

-Q- Is tax filing mandatory if I want an income tax refund?
+Q- Is tax filing mandatory, if I want an income tax refund?

 Q- My refund was delayed by the government.
 Is there a compensation for this delay?

 Yes.
 In case of any delay by the government or tax authorities to provide you an income tax refund, you are liable to receive interest on the amount due at 0.5% per month/ part of the month.
 The interest is calculated from 1st April of the applicable assessment year to the date on which the refund is granted.
 This is however subject to some key terms and conditions as specified in the Income Tax Act, 1961.